tomtor/HDL-deflate/README.md

 The minimal value is 2 * CWINDOW (64 bytes), the first decompression in the UnitTest in `test_deflate.py` uses this strategy.

-The compress mode can be disabled by setting `COMPRESS` to `False`.

 By default the compressor will reduce repeated 3/4/5 byte sequences in the search window to 15 bit.
 This will result in a decent compression ratio for many real life input data patterns.